-- \mfs.A.\ or \mfs.POLA\: The polarisation angle map.
-This has been the standard used since 2019, but it may have been used earlier. - \.mfs.P.\ or mfs.POLI\: The linear polarisation intensity map, which is defined as $\sqrt{U^2 + Q^2}$ .
-This has been the standard used since 2019, but it may have been used earlier. - \spw##.cube.I.\: The spectral image cube of a single spectral window. - \spw##.mfs.I.\: The multi-frequency synthesis (mfs) continuum stokes I image a single spectral window. - \spw##\##\##\.cont.I.\: The aggregate bandwidth or continuum Stokes I image based on data from the listed spectral windows. - \spw##\##\##\.cont.I.alpha.\: The spectral index image, which is defined as tt1/tt0 (see Section 8.5). - \spw##\##\##\.cont.I.tt0.\: The stokes I continuum image from the mtmfs deconvolver containing the zeroth Taylor term (see Section 8.5). - \spw##\##\##\.cont.I.tt1.\: The stokes I continuum image from the mtmfs deconvolver containing the first Taylor term (see Section 8.5). - \spw##\##\##\.cont.IQUV.\: The aggregate bandwidth or continuum full Stokes cube based on data from the listed spectral windows.
+- mfs.A. or mfs.POLA.: The polarisation angle map.
+This has been the standard used since 2019, but it may have been used earlier. - mfs.P. or mfs.POLI.: The linear polarisation intensity map, which is defined as $\sqrt{U^2 + Q^2}$.
+This has been the standard used since 2019, but it may have been used earlier. - mfs.selfcal.: The self-calibrated multi-frequency synthesis (mfs) continuum image.
+Since Cycle 10, the ALMA Pipeline delivers self-calibrated mfs continuum images when self-calibration improves the signal to noise by 5% or more (see also Section 5.3). - spw##.cube.I.: The spectral image cube of a single spectral window. - spw##.repBW.I.: The spectral image cube of a single spectral window with the spectral resolution set to the representative bandwidth specified for meeting the sensitivity goal of the proposal. - spw##.mfs.I.: The mfs continuum stokes I image a single spectral window. - spw######.cont.I.: The aggregate bandwidth or continuum Stokes I image based on data from the listed spectral windows. - spw######.cont.I.alpha.: The spectral index image, which is defined as tt1/tt0 (see Section 8.5). - spw######.cont.I.tt0.: The stokes I continuum image from the mtmfs deconvolver containing the zeroth Taylor term (see Section 8.5). - spw######.cont.I.tt1.: The stokes I continuum image from the mtmfs deconvolver containing the first Taylor term (see Section 8.5). - spw########.cont.IQUV.: The aggregate bandwidth or continuum full Stokes cube4 based on data from the listed spectral windows.
 Individual Q, U, and V images may also be provided.

-More information can be found in the ALMA document ALMA QA2 Data Products for Cycle 9.
+More information can be found in the ALMA QA2 Data Product documents5.

-&lt;sup>4Before Cycle 6, the Stokes V images were not part of the image product package, so the full Stokes cube contained only \.IQU.\.
-Documents for earlier cycles can be found on https://almascience.org/processing/qa2-data-products.
+4Before Cycle 6, the Stokes V images were not part of the image product package, so the full Stokes cube contained only .IQU..
+5The ALMA QA2 Data Product documents (for each ALMA Cycle) can be found at https://almascience.org/processing/ qa2-data-products.